lateralblast/slug/README.md

 A script to help automate the setup of a Mac

-At the moment it is a simple shell script
+At the moment it is a simple shell script, but I've tried to put in handling where possible, e.g. don't add an entry to a file if it's aleady there and don't install a package if it's already installed (although brew handles this anyway).

 Usage
 -----